sahijoshi/ModbusBackend/README.md

 - Node Package Manager (npm)

 # Installation
-- Download from repository.
+- Download from the repository.
-- Make sure node.js and npm is installed.
+- Make sure node.js and npm are installed.
 - Browse inside the project folder in the terminal and run “npm install” command.
 This installs required dependencies.
 - To run the project, run “node index.js"